langston-barrett/reed-thesis/README.md

  - `notes/` contains LaTeX notes on various subjects at the level of detail I required at the time (no attempt to be comprehensive nor expository has been made).
     * `notes/hott-figures` is a bunch of Tikz drawings corresponding to lemmas and theorems in the HoTT book
  - `tex-preamble/` is a collection of LaTeX files that are useful to `\input{}` at the beginning of documents.

-## A Note on Continuous Integration

-While I would've loved to use Travis CI to check Coq files and compile LaTeX, the time it takes to download and compile _either_ [HoTT/HoTT](https://github.com/HoTT/HoTT) _or_ TeXLive is prohibitive.

 ## Work elsewhere